- ¼ cup red onion, very thinly sliced

 - 1 tablespoon minced jalapeno peppers (seeds removed if you don’t want it very spicy)

 - 1 tablespoon all-purpose flour

 - 2 tablespoons fused lemon olive oil (or good quality unflavoured olive oil)

-- Place red onions in a shallow bowl, add sugar and grapefruit white balsamic vinegar.
+- Place red onions in a shallow bowl, add sugar and sicilian lemon white balsamic vinegar.
 Stir to coat.
 Let sit for 20 (twenty) minutes or so, until the onions are softened and lose their “raw” taste.

 - In a medium sized bowl, combine the diced avocado, grapefruit, pineapple and jalapeno peppers.
 Set aside.

 - Pat scallops very dry with paper towels.
 Season with salt and pepper.
 Place flour in a zip lock bag, add scallops and toss to coat.

 - Heat a large sauté pan over high heat and add fused lemon olive oil.
 Once the pan is very hot, add scallops to pan, being careful not to crowd them.

 - Cook scallops for about 2 (two) minutes on each side (until each side of the scallop is seared golden brown).
 Set aside on a plate, tent with foil to keep warm.

 - Add red onions & the liquid to the avocado mixture, stir to combine.